Jakhongir222/fitness-app/README.md

 # ShapeUp Fitness App

-Welcome to ShapeUp, a fitness app that helps you track your workout progress and stay on top of your fitness goals.
+Welcome to ShapeUp,

+Fitness app that helps you track your workout progress and stay on top of your fitness goals.

 ## Introduction